The tale of rakija – Croatia’s legendary liqueur

 - Point of sale

-Prices usually vary between 30 and 100 kuna per liter.
+Prices usually vary between 4 and 14 euros per liter.
 The quality of a good homemade rakija can’t even be compared to buying one, so don’t hesitate to set aside more money.
 It is worth it.

-If you go to an average cafe, you will pay 8-10 kuna for a shot of rakija of 0,3 deciliters.
-If you visit a bar that is a bit fancier or located in a tourist location, you might pay 15-20 kuna per shot.
+If you go to an average cafe, you will pay up to 2 euros for a shot of rakija of 0,3 deciliters.
+If you visit a bar that is a bit fancier or located in a tourist location, you might pay up to 4 euros per shot or more.

-Croats don’t use rakija only as a drink.
-We often like to say “Popij malo rakije, bit će ti bolje” (Drink some rakija and you’ll feel better.).
-We often use rakija as medicine or for other purposes in daily life.
+We often use rakija as a “medicine” or for other purposes in daily life.
 Below are some of the most common uses of rakija in Croatia.

 #1 Stomach pain

 If your stomach feels unsettled after a heavy or greasy meal, take a sip of šljivovica, loza, or travarica.
 This should soothe the stomach ache.
 People often use it for stomach pain regardless of the cause.
-Don’t drink too much, otherwise, you’ll have a different kind of pain.
+Don’t take too much.
+Otherwise, you’ll have a different kind of pain 🙂

 #3 Sore throat